- Support Vue

 Large applications can often grow in complexity, due to multiple pieces of state scattered across many components and the interactions between them.
 To solve this problem, Vue offers vuex: our own Elm-inspired state management library.
 It even integrates into vue-devtools, providing zero-setup access to time travel.

 If you’re coming from React, you may be wondering how vuex compares to redux, the most popular Flux implementation in that ecosystem.
-Redux is actually view-layer agnostic, so it can easily be used with Vue via some simple bindings.
+Redux is actually view-layer agnostic, so it can easily be used with Vue via simple bindings.
 Vuex is different in that it knows it’s in a Vue app.
 This allows it to better integrate with Vue, offering a more intuitive API and improved development experience.

 It is often overlooked that the source of truth in Vue applications is the raw